ucsb-cs148-w26/pj02-ai-cooking/team/sprint02/lab09.md

 **Add Restrictions and Drop Downs** (#180 - Closed)

-This task is done when:
+- This task is done when:
-  -The quantity of items has a reasonable limit
+  - The quantity of items has a reasonable limit
-  -The "what cuisine" section in Recipes has a drop-down of options instead of letting the user type anything
+  - The "what cuisine" section in Recipes has a drop-down of options instead of letting the user type anything

 ## Yuxi